Pinjasaur/gran/README.md

 You can also pass `--quiet` to suppress extra output.

+If you want to _test_ by running against the Let's Encrypt staging API, you can pass `--test` to do so.
+You'll still receive the fullchain certificate, but it will be issued by a bogus CA ("Fake LE").

 ## Should I Use This?

 Probably not.
 Here's a non-exhasutive list of probably better options: